 The TESOL PK-12 Initial Certification track offers a 37-point Master of Arts degree in TESOL leading toward Initial New York State Teacher Certification.
-We currently have no Professional Certification program for students who already have Initial Certification or are teaching full-time.
 Students wishing to teach in a public school in a state other than New York are advised to consult the certification requirements for that state.
-Candidates applying for initial certification in New York will be required to take and pass all required New York State exams for initial certification, including the edTPA.
-For more information, please visit the edTPA website.